Xi jinping warns of "grim" Taiwan situation in letter to opposition | ExBulletin

 Xi jinping warns of “grim” Taiwan situation in letter to opposition

-TAIPEI (Reuters) – The situation in the Taiwan Strait is “complex and grim,” Chinese President Xi Jinping wrote on Sunday in a congratulatory letter to the newly elected leader of Taiwan’s main opposition party, who pledged his pledge to resume talks with Beijing.
+Taipei – The situation in the Taiwan Strait is “complex and grim,” Chinese President Xi Jinping wrote on Sunday in a congratulatory letter to the newly elected leader of Taiwan’s main opposition party, who pledged to resume talks with Beijing.

-Taiwan’s Kuomintang (KMT) elected former New Taipei City Mayor Eric Chu on Saturday (https://www.reuters.com/world/asia-pacific/taiwan-opposition-partys-new- leader-pledges-renewed-talks -with-china-2021-09-25), who said he would rekindle blocked high-level contacts with the ruling Communist Party in China.
+Taiwan’s Kuomintang (KMT) elected former New Taipei city mayor Eric Chu on Saturday, who said he would rekindle high-level contacts with the ruling Communist Party of China.

 China claims Taiwan as its own territory and has stepped up military and political pressure to force the democratically ruled island to accept Chinese sovereignty, even though most Taiwanese have shown no interest in being ruled by Beijing.